-They aren’t a stimulant in the same way that caffeine is a stimulant but they are a stimulant in that they are providing your body with nutrients and ingredients which try to rev up the “engine” of your body.
+They aren’t a stimulant in the same way that caffeine is a stimulant but they are a stimulant in that they provide your body with nutrients and ingredients which try to rev up the “engine” of your body.

-You can think of both your adrenals and your thyroid gland as the engine of your body as they help to regulate your energy production, heat, and metabolism.
+You can think of both your adrenals and your thyroid gland as the engines of your body as they help to regulate your energy production, heat, and metabolism.